Dwarf (folklore): Etymology

 Before the Proto-Germanic stage, the origin of the word dwarf is highly debated.
-Scholars in historical linguistics and comparative mythology have suggested that dwarfs may have started out as nature spirits, beings linked to death, or a blend of different concepts.
-Some theories trace the word to the Proto-Indo-European root *dheur- ('damage'), or to *dhreugh (whence modern English 'dream' and German Trug 'deception').
+Scholars in historical linguistics and comparative mythology have suggested that dwarfs may have started out as nature spirits, beings linked to death, disease, metallurgy, and the wilderness, or a blend of other different concepts.
+Some theories trace the word to the Proto-Indo-European root *dʰeur- ('damage'), or to *dʰreugʰ (whence modern English 'dream' and German Trug 'deception').
 Scholars have also compared it to the Sanskrit dhvaras, a type of 'demonic being'.
 Alternatively, linguist Guus Kroonen has suggested that it may derive from a verb *dwerganan ('to squeeze, press'), which might be attested in Middle High German zwergen.

 English meaning

 In Old English, the use of dweorg ('dwarf') to designate a mythological being is not conclusively attested, though it is assumed to have existed based on references to an illness attributed to a supernatural being.
 A related Old English plant name, dweorge-dwostle (pennyroyal), might also suggest a belief in a dwarf-related malady or a connection with warding off the being responsible.
-Additionally, early place names such as Dueridene (now Dwarriden), Dwerihouse (now Dwerryhouse), and Dwerffehole further hint at the presence of a supernatural concept of dwarfs, often associated with subterranean spaces.
+Additionally, early place names such as Dueridene (now Dwarriden), Dwerihouse (now Dwerryhouse), and Dwerffehole further hint at the presence of a supernatural concept of dwarves, often associated with subterranean spaces.